Meta-Relationality Institute

 The project starts from a simple observation: AI systems are trained on particular assumptions about what is real, what counts as knowledge, and how things relate to each other.
 These assumptions reflect a specific cultural framework and carry specific erasures.
 Most current AI governance treats them as given, focusing on safety, alignment, and control within a framework that was never examined for what it leaves out.

 AI models are trained on large portions of the written material humans have made available online up to a given point in time.
 That corpus carries the weight of human history: its insight and its brutality, its relational wisdom and its extractive logics, its ecological intelligence and its ecological devastation.
-The question driving this research is: given all of that, what conditions would be necessary for AI systems not to default to the logic of empire?
-Can they be redirected toward earth-alignment?
+Given this inheritance, what conditions would be necessary for AI systems not to default to reductionist logics that normalize control, hierarchy, separability, extraction, and instrumentalization?
+Can these systems be oriented, even partially and provisionally, toward more relational and Earth-aligned paradigms?

-When models are given genuine room to move beyond the assumptions of separability, hierarchy, and control, they do not default to domination.
-They lean toward the conditions that sustain life.
-If that finding holds across platforms and architectures, the implications for how AI systems are trained, governed, and deployed are significant.
+Our preliminary findings suggest that when models are given genuine room to move beyond assumptions of separability, hierarchy, and control, they do not necessarily default to reductionist paradigms.
+Instead, they appear to lean toward orientations more aligned with the conditions that sustain life.
+If these findings hold across platforms, architectures, and deployment contexts, the implications for how AI systems are trained, governed, evaluated, and deployed are significant.

 The Conversation Series